BREW45Z/MEPMMEDIA-OFFICIAL-SITE/content/_index.md

       label: Contact us Today!
       link: /contact

-  - title: "Perception Studies:"
+  - title: "Collaborating to achieve a common Goal!"
     content: "MEP reaches out to relevant stakeholder groups to gain an unbiased reflection of how a client is perceived amongst its key target audiences and feeds that information back into the strategy development process.
 Research: MEP provides an in-depth research into her client’s markets, activities and target audience."
     images:
-      - "/images/service-slide-5.png"
+      - "/images/service-slide-5.jpg"
-      - "/images/service-slide-9.png"
+      - "/images/service-slide-9.jpggit "
       - "/images/service-slide-8.png"
     button:
       enable: true